Skip to content

 };

-2. On every create, update, or delete, a snapshot is recorded with:
+2. On every create, update, or delete, a entity is recorded with:

 • Entity ID, collection slug, and table name